 “Technicians can now focus on more high-value work.
 Before, our platform saved them 50 percent of the time spent managing IT.
 Since we started using Azure OpenAI Service, we have improved their efficiency by 10x.”

-Altera and Microsoft identified a redundancy in their operations, outlined a strategy to solve it with AI, and created measurable AI KPIs to determine the efficacy of its implementation.
+Altera and Microsoft identified a redundancy in their operations, outlined a strategy to solve it with AI, and created measurable AI KPIs to determine the AI ROI of its implementation.

 Businesses routinely encounter the same select challenges when forming AI KPIs and attempting to measure the return on investment of AI integrations.
-Strategically identifying these challenges and developing solutions before full integration will help streamline enterprise AI deployment.
+Strategically identifying these challenges (and developing solutions before full integration) will help streamline enterprise AI ROI.

 Here are the three main challenges in measuring AI ROI and the strategies used by leading enterprises to overcome each of them: